emmahello/um/Xueyan Lu UM notes.md

 ## import images tips
 MRI: Dr. Rich: Notice that the full name of the sequence is "T1 MPRAGE POST".
 The "post" means after contrast administration.
 If they did the sequence before IV contrast administration it would be "T1 MPRAGE".
 For my cases, please grab the "T1 MPRAGE POST"
-Bladder cancer: use the empty bladder scan, autocontour on it and fuse images to it, rather than the full bladder scan
+Bladder cancer: use the empty bladder scan, autocontour on it and fuse images to it, rather than the full bladder scan By default, T1? if Flair, then T2 for edema?

 # Review
 ## Before Review